Houses with earthquake damage where one is leaning to the left and sunk in.

 • What's the cost to replace my possessions?
 Replacement costs for major appliances and other expensive items in your home could add up to a substantial sum.

-• How much is my home worth?
-Your earthquake coverage should match the level of coverage on your homeowners insurance to help ensure your home is covered in case it needs repaired or replaced.
+• How much would it cost to replace my home?
+Your earthquake coverage should match the level of coverage on your homeowners insurance to help protect you in the event the earthquake causes severe damage to your home.

 To learn more about earthquake insurance and whether it's available in your area, contact your insurance agent.